How I got 30K creators to download an app just for the notifications

 • With around 60K active subscribers, that means nearly half of our customers downloaded an app that’s basically just notifications and key stats

 • We knew this was a lightweight MVP from the start.
 The next steps were clear: expand analytics to match the desktop experience and add features like checking and drafting marketing emails.
-Unfortunately, I got pulled to another team before I could help roll out those enhancements.

 Selection of branded screens